What is going on with Brexit? A guide to the days ahead

 DELAY, DELAY, DELAY

-If lawmakers give leaving the EU without an agreement a thumbs down, they have one choice left: seeking more time.
-A third vote scheduled for Thursday is on asking the EU to delay Brexit day by up to three months.
+Now that the House of Commons gave leaving the EU without an agreement a thumbs down, it is scheduled to vote Thursday on whether to ask the EU to delay Brexit by up to three months.

 This option is likely to prove popular, since politicians on both sides of the Brexit debate fear time is running out to secure an orderly withdrawal by March 29.